deexithparand/watermelonchess/README.md

 Watermelon Chess is a React.js implementation of the classical Chinese game **Watermelon Chess** (象棋), known for its strategic depth and engaging gameplay mechanics.

-Learn more about the traditional game from its [Wikipedia page](https://en.wikipedia.org/wiki/Watermelon_chess).
+Learn more about the traditional game from its [wikipedia page](https://en.wikipedia.org/wiki/Watermelon_chess).

 ## Play the Game